 Tearing up half the town is problematic, but in the long-run evolution will require you to do that.
 In relocating the utility lines, there are a lot of land-related issues.
 Again, it is about planning.
 Instead of just flat out saying no, as part of a long-term plan how do you help the utility companies accomplish their objectives and at the same time fulfill the long-term preferences or objectives of the community.

 Ideally, you put the utilities underground and I am sure that is a question that has been brought up on occasion.
-I think Blowing Rock News even ran an editorial about it several years ago.
+I think Blowing Rock News even ran an editorial about it several years ago, didn’t you?
 Aesthetically, if you look up and down Main Street, you seldom see the telephone poles or whatever, but if you remove them then suddenly you see the town.
 It is kind of interesting.

 The collaboration between the utility enterprises…you want to make sure they are profitable in providing the services that everybody needs.
 In my world, we use a lot of outside vendors.
 There are so many talented and accomplished people you could use to make things happen.
 The question is how to disengage telephone poles to provide electric services through an underground facility.
 There are people out there who have studied this, I am sure, and can offer economic solutions that can be applied over a longer period of time.